 Fast forward some years and shorthand was replaced with recorded audio.
 Then, computers were added.
 I eventually became a medical transcriptionist.
 I had experience in insurance and law as well.

 When my husband became disabled and unable to work, I couldn’t keep up with the demands of my 50-60 hour-a-week job and take care of him.
 I was paid well as an office manager at an employee benefits company, but I was unhappy and overworked, to say the least.
 I knew that there must be something I could do from home, and it occurred to me that my transcription skills would transfer well.
 How right I was!
 I applied and tested with a company and was hired as a medical transcriptionist right away.
 I also took on general transcription work.
 Legal transcription was added later.

 What is the difference between general transcription and legal transcription?

-General transcription is the practice of transcribing from audio and video files for all different types of industries (other than legal and medical).
-These might include academia, marketing, interviews, filmmakers, authors, among others.
+General transcription is the practice of transcribing audio and video files for all different types of industries (other than legal and medical).
+These might include academia, marketing, interviews, filmmakers, and authors, among others.

 Legal transcription requires all of the skills necessary as a general transcriptionist with the added knowledge of legal terminology and documentation.